Update Regarding Library Services and Support for Distance Learning (revised 7/6)

 Library Hours and Building Access

 Mortvedt Library is open to PLU students, faculty, and staff with a current PLU I.D. card (swipe access required), see hours here.
-The building is not open to the public at this time.
-Masks are required at all times.
-No eating in the library (keep your mask on).
+The building is not open to the public until further notice.

 The Archives and Special Collections is closed at this time.
 Archives staff can offer some remote research support.
 Please contact email@example.com.